Textbook Chapter 2-3

 Section: Consumer Protection

 Directions: Your first quiz is on the first section of Chapter 2-3 titled Consumer Protection.
 This section goes from pages 47-49.
-Watch the video below, read the summary and take the quiz below.
+Watch the video below, "What Is Consumerism" (2:55) read the summary and take the quiz below.

 Summary Of Consumer Protection (Textbook Pages 47-49)